ankur-srivastava/articles/README.md

-# articles
+# A Blogging Platform
-# Post Articles.

-## A full stack project.
-This project is built using Node and React.
+## This project is built using Node and React.

 npm packages used : express-validator jsonwebtoken express-jwt formidable lodash slugify string-strip-html mongoose express